HanStolpo/TalksAndStuff/slides/2014-05-12-A_Practical_Haskell_Retrospective_Using_Parsec_REST_and_Pandoc_to_Scrape_Jira.md

 ---
 title: A Practical Haskell Retrospective: Using Parsec REST and Pandoc to Scrape Jira
-pagetitle: A Practical Haskell Retrospective: Using Parsec REST and Pandoc to Scrape Jira
 author: Handré Stolp
 date: May 12, 2014
 slideLevel: 2